HorusGoul/HorusGoul/README.md

 ## About me

 Software development has been my passion for years.
-I've been always building stuff with the purpose of helping others to learn, build communities or even just for fun.
+I've always been building stuff to help others learn, build communities, or even just for fun.

 - 👨‍💻 Created my first website **between 2008 and 2009**
 - 🧰 My favorite programming language is **TypeScript**